 - Pick's Disease – Pick's disease affects personality, orientation and behavior.
 It may be more common in women and occurs at an early age.

 - Creutzfeldt-Jakob Disease – The disease progresses rapidly along with mental deterioration and involuntary movements.

 - Huntington's Disease – Huntington's is an inherited, degenerative disease.
 The disease causes involuntary movement and usually begins during mid-life.

 - Parkinson's Dementia – Parkinson's is a progressive disorder of the central nervous system.
 In later stages of Parkinson's disease, some patients develop dementia.

-- Lewy Body Disease – This disease causes symptoms similar to Alzheimer's disease.
-Individuals with Lewy Body Disease experience hallucinations and can become fearful.
+- Lewy Body Dementia – This disease causes symptoms similar to Alzheimer's disease.
+Individuals with Lewy Body dementia experience hallucinations and can become fearful.

 Early dementia, also known as mild cognitive impairment (MCI), involves problems with memory, language, or other cognitive functions.
 But unlike those with full-blown dementia, people with mild cognitive impairment are still able to function in their daily lives without relying on others.